KiarieLinus/ResumeApp/README.md

 - Theming: Improve on the theming and make it a lot sharper
 - Project Links: To ensure proof of work
 - More Localisation: Add more languages to the app to increase accessibility

-## Challenges

-- Catching the bug: Was under the weather this week lost too much time but we must persevere as always